hashicorp/consul/website/source/docs/guides/connect-production.md

 HTTP so local agent traffic should be encrypted where potentially untrusted parties might be able to observe localhost agent API traffic.

-Follow the [encryption documentation](/docs/agent/encryption.html) to ensure both gossip encryption and RPC/HTTP TLS are configured securely.
+Follow the [encryption guide](https://learn.hashicorp.com/consul/advanced/day-1-operations/agent-encryption) to ensure both gossip encryption and RPC/HTTP TLS are configured securely.

-For now client and server TLS certificates are still managed by manual configuration.
-In the future we plan to automate more of that with the same mechanisms Connect offers to user applications.

-## Bootstrap Certificate Authority
+## Bootstrap Connect's Certificate Authority

-Consul Connect comes with a built in Certificate Authority (CA) that will bootstrap by default when you first enable Connect on your servers.
+Consul Connect comes with a built-in Certificate Authority (CA) that will bootstrap by default when you first [enable](https://www.consul.io/docs/agent/options.html#connect_enabled) Connect on your servers.

 To use the built-in CA, enable it in the server's configuration.